Sergio0694/ComputeSharp/README.md

 Matrix types also include a number of built-in operators to work with vector types, and the `Hlsl` class detailed below (see [HLSL intrinsics](#hlsl-intrinsics)) also includes several overloads for the available methods to work on both matrix and vector types at the same time (eg. for row/matrix multiplication and other common linear algebra operations).

+> **NOTE:** in order to make all the available properties and indexers usable when declaring shader constants and globals (see [Shader constants and globals](#shader-constants-and-globals)), they will return undefined data if used on the CPU instead of throwing an exception, and in this case their behavior is considered undefined.
+Refer to the XML docs for each API for further info, as properties and operators that are only meant to be used in a shader are clearly marked as undefined behavior if used on the CPU side.
+The only APIs guaranteed to be usable on the GPU are constructors, static properties and properties to access individual elements (eg. `Float4.X`).

 ## HLSL intrinsics

 **ComputeSharp** offers support for all HLSL intrinsics that can be used from compute shaders.
 These are special functions (usually representing mathematical operations) that are optimized on the GPU and can execute very efficiently.
 Some of them can be mapped automatically from methods in the `System.Math` type, but if you want to have direct access to all of them you can just use the methods in the `Hlsl` class from a compute shader, and **ComputeSharp** will rewrite all those calls to use the native intrinsics in the compute shaders where those are used.